Accelerated Bridges (apA and apB)

 Bypass cards are standard on some models and optional on others.
 Citrix recommends that you purchase appliances with bypass cards for all inline deployments.

-The bypass feature is wired as if a cross-over cable connected the two ports, which is the correct behavior in properly wired installations.
+The bypass feature is wired as if a cross-over cable connected the two ports, which are the correct behavior in properly wired installations.

 Important: Bypass installations must be tested - Improper cabling might work in normal operation but not in bypass mode.
 The Ethernet ports are tolerant of improper cabling and often silently adjust to it.
 Bypass mode is hard-wired and has no such adaptability.
 Test inline installations with the appliance turned off to verify that the cabling is correct for bypass mode.